What is Extreme Programming (XP)?

 Conclusion

-By adhering to these values and practices, XP enables teams to produce high-quality software that aligns closely with user needs, while remaining flexible to adapt to changes.
-This approach is particularly beneficial for Agile and Scrum learners seeking to deepen their understanding of effective software development methodologies.
+By adhering to XP’s values and practices, teams can produce high-quality software that aligns with user needs, while staying flexible to adapt to changes.
+XP is particularly beneficial for Agile and Scrum learners looking to deepen their understanding of effective development methodologies.